phouse512/blog/_posts/2017-12-06-version-control-with-flyway.markdown

 seed.sh  # adds the seed data to the local dev db
 ```

-I'll briefly go over each section and detail the most important bits.
-The first
+#### Configuration Files

-important directory is `conf/`.
-Inside that directory, you'll find multiple
+The first important directory is `conf/`.
+Inside that directory, you'll find
-configuration files that specify different database logins depending on their
+multiple configuration files that specify different database logins
-name.
-For example, here is what my `factory_dev.conf` file looks like:
+depending on their name.
+For example, here is what my
+`factory_dev.conf` file looks like:

 ```
 flyway.url=jdbc:postgresql://localhost:5432/dev_db